dawudr/apache-spark-enron-data-analytics/README.md

 1. What is the average length, in words, of the emails?
 (Ignore attachments)
 2. Which are the top 100 recipient email addresses?
 (An email sent to N recipients would could N times - count “cc” as 50%)

+# Assumptions about the data
+* To Email addresses taken from the first occurence of "To: ".
+And all the email addresses are comma separated on one line only.
+* CC Email address taken from the first occurence of "CC: ".
+And all the email addresses are comma separated on one line only.
+* Email address must be a valid email which satisfies this regular expression: "([a-zA-Z0-9_\-\.]+)@([a-zA-Z0-9_\-\.]+)\.([a-zA-Z]{2,5}),?" .
+All my regex validations done in my regex swiss army tool - in http://regex101.com
+* For To email addresses I score them with 1, CC email addresses are scored with 0.5 to rank the top 100 most popular email address.
+Incidently I notice a lot of emails from wifes/family members in Enron...did they actually do any office work, I'm thinking....One even planned a 3 day wedding schedule on a Golf course!!
+* Excluded the email headers when someone did a reply or forward from our word count.
+* Words must satisfy this regular expression ".?[a-zA-Z{-}?]+.?" .
+Words are alphabet characters including hypenated words.
+They do not include numbers.
+* Files ending with *.txt and *.eml are only considered and parsed.
+* I strip headers by stripping out the start of the file to the end of line of the first occurence of "X-ZLID:" string.
+I've noticed this holds true for most of the native text email samples I examined.

 # Getting started in 5 mins.

 ## Installation